Bristol slave trade: Triangular trade

 The triangular trade was a route taken by slave merchants between England, Northwest Africa and the Caribbean during the years 1697 to 1807.
 Bristol ships traded their goods for enslaved people from south-east Nigeria and Angola, which were then known as Calabar and Bonny.
 They exchanged goods produced in Bristol like copper and brass goods as well as gunpowder, which were offered as payment of shares in the voyages by Bristol tradesmen and manufacturers.
 The ships set sail to St Kitts, Barbados and Virginia to supply English colonies requiring free or cheap labour to work on sugar and tobacco plantations, with enslaved Africans.
-Alongside slaves, British colonies were supplied with a wide range of goods for the plantations by the Bristol ships; this included guns, agricultural implements, foodstuffs, soap, candles, ladies’ boots and 'Negro cloths' for the enslaved, from which the British economy benefited.
+Alongside slaves, the colonies were supplied with a wide range of goods for the plantations by the Bristol ships; this included guns, agricultural implements, foodstuffs, soap, candles, ladies' boots and "Negro cloths" for the enslaved, from which the British economy benefited.
 Some Bristol slave merchants were also importers of goods produced in the plantations.
 This meant that the Bristol economy was intrinsically linked to slave-produced Caribbean goods such as sugar, rum, indigo and cocoa.
 These goods were imported for sugar refining, tobacco processing and chocolate manufacturing; all important local industries which employed thousands of working-class people in Bristol and the surrounding areas.

 Legacy

 Racism

 The slave trade significantly influenced the growth of racist theory as a method for society to justify itself.
 Stories of slave rebellions, runaways and attacks on plantation owners in the colonies were printed in the British press to perpetuate the myth that Black people were unreasonable and violent.
-Such narratives impacted how black people were treated in Bristol long into the 20th century.
-For example, in the 1960s, the Bristol Omnibus Company openly employed only white bus drivers and conductors, resulting in the Bristol Bus Boycott of 1963.
-A number of people impacted by the slave trade were invited back to the United Kingdom as part of the Windrush generation from 1948 onwards, and a significant number of these people settled in St. Paul's in Bristol.
-Members of the "Windrush generation" faced significant discrimination when they arrived in the United Kingdom from the Caribbean.